Robert Lovell: Life

 He was born in Bristol, the son of a wealthy Quaker.
 He estranged himself from his original circle by marrying, in 1794, Mary Fricker, a girl of much beauty and some talent, who had gone on the stage.
-He made Robert Southey's acquaintance, and Southey became engaged to his sister-in-law, Edith; this was before Samuel Taylor Coleridge's visit to Bristol in August 1794.
+He made Robert Southey's acquaintance, and Southey became engaged to Mary's sister, Edith; this was before Samuel Taylor Coleridge's visit to Bristol in August 1794.
 Lovell introduced the two poets to their patron Joseph Cottle, and shortly Coleridge was betrothed to a third sister, Sara Fricker, whom he married on 4 October 1795.

 The three young men were at that time occupied with the project for their pantisocratic colony on the banks of the Susquehanna River, to which Lovell was to have brought not only his wife but his brother and two sisters.
 The plan had largely collapsed before Lovell's death on May 3, 1796 from a fever.
 Edith Southey, in Southey's absence, nursed him and Coleridge was with him at his death.